 Bessie Te Wenerau Grace of Ngāti Tūwharetoa, the granddaughter of paramount chief Horonuku Te Heuheu, was the first Māori woman to graduate from a university.
 She received a BA from Canterbury University in 1926 and later a BA and MA with first-class honours in modern languages from London University.

 Ngāpare Hopa of Ngāti Wairere was the first Māori woman to receive a PhD in anthropology, from Oxford University, England.
 Her commitment to Māori education has spanned more than 40 years, and in the early 21st century she was a leading Māori academic.

 In 2016 Professor Linda Tuhiwai Smith (Ngāti Awa, Ngāti Porou) was the only female pro-vice chancellor Māori at any university.
 Based at the University of Waikato, Professor Smith was internationally recognised for her work in education.
 Her book Decolonizing methodologies: research and indigenous peoples (1999) challenged Western ways of researching.
 It argued for the decolonisation of methodologies and a new type of indigenous research.

 Māori women have also achieved much in sport.
 They include Margaret Matangi of Te Āti Awa, who was the captain of the first national New Zealand netball team in 1938.
-Ruia Morrison was a famous Māori tennis player who competed at Wimbledon from 1957 to 1960, reaching the quarter-finals.
-Dr Farah Palmer of Ngāti Mahuta and Ngāti Waiora is a former captain of the Black Ferns rugby team, which won the 1998, 2002 and 2006 World Cup tournaments.
+Ruia Morrison was a famous Māori tennis player who competed at Wimbledon from 1957 to 1960, reaching the last 16.
+Dr Farah Palmer of Ngāti Mahuta and Ngāti Waiora captained the Black Ferns rugby teams which won the 1998, 2002 and 2006 World Cup tournaments.

 Awatere, Donna.
 Maori sovereignty.
 Auckland: Broadsheet, 1984.